A dendroidal approach to operadic right modules and manifold calculus: Operadic right modules via forest spaces

-We can improve on this result using our knowledge of simplicial diagrams of model categories. \begin{proposition} Let $\varphi \colon V \to W$ be a forest map between Segal forest spaces, such that $\varphi_k \colon V_k \to W_k$ is an operadic equivalence for each simplicial degree $k \geq 0$.
+such that $\varphi$ is a complete weak equivalence and $\overline{X}$ is a complete Segal forest space.
+We will now show how we can improve on \cref{ctv_Segal_eqv} by using our knowledge of simplicial diagrams of model categories, and show that the contravariant model structure is invariant under completions. \begin{proposition} Let $\varphi \colon V \to W$ be a forest map between Segal forest spaces, such that $\varphi_i \colon V_i \to W_i$ is an operadic equivalence for each simplicial degree $i \geq 0$.
 Then there is a Quillen equivalence

 \end{proposition}